 The aptly named Cherry Capital Airport is located in Traverse, Michigan, about 10 minutes from Open Space.

-When is the fest?
+When is the opening ceremony?

 I thought the National Cherry Blossom Festival was in Washington, DC?